 Tutoring and Learning Centre (TLC)

-The Tutoring and Learning Centre is an academic service supporting students in developing core academic English, math and accounting skills.
+The Tutoring and Learning Centre is an academic service supporting students in developing core academic English, math, accounting, and study skills.
 The TLC is a great place for students who

-- would like to improve English, math and/or accounting skills to be more successful in their courses at George Brown
+- would like to improve English, math, accounting, and/or study skills to be more successful in their courses at George Brown

 - would like to become more independent and confident learners